rashmiranganath/Mini-App-Builder/README.md

-# Project Name
+# Mini App Builder

-A simple project using Vite, React, TypeScript, and SWC.
+A simple project using Vite, React, TypeScript, and SWC for drag and dropping presdescribed elements for people who are not into tech but still they can build UI using this elements.

 **Current Version:** 1.0.0